4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 ### 2.2 Basic usage process

-The workflow of the standalone version of OpenMLDB generally includes several stages: database and table establishment, data preparation, offline feature calculation, SQL solution online, and online real-time feature calculation.
+The workflow of the standalone version of OpenMLDB generally includes several stages: database and table establishment, data preparation, offline feature extraction, SQL solution online, and online real-time feature extraction.

 :bulb: Unless otherwise specified, the commands shown below are executed under the standalone version of OpenMLDB CLI by default (CLI commands start with the prompt `>` for distinction).